-For the 13th time, Johana Copes, daughter of the legendary dancer Juan Carlos Copes, is organizing the “Lady's Tango Festival” in Buenos Aires in March, this time exclusively online.
-Their idea: The best tango dancers and teachers give concentrated courses for women for a week, plus there are dance shows, live music, tango fashion shows by hip designers, interviews and information about tango - especially from a female perspective.
+For the 13th time, Johana Copes, daughter of the legendary dancer Juan Carlos Copes, is organizing the "Lady's Tango Festival" in Buenos Aires in March 2021, this time exclusively online.
+Their idea: the best tango dancers and teachers give concentrated courses for women for a week, there are also dance shows, live music, tango fashion shows by popular designers, interviews and information about tango - especially from a female perspective.

 “Lady's Tango Festival” now worldwide

 On March 8th, International Women's Day, the “Lady's Tango Festival Worldwide” begins.
 The new edition of the festival, this year in a global format, aims to bring together great dancers, teachers, organizers, fashion designers, DJs and more from all over the world.
 In spring 2021 it will take place online from March 8-15.

 It is a meeting of women from countries all over the world, such as Argentina, Russia, USA, Italy, Japan, Brazil, Germany, China, Uruguay, Spain, Greece, Korea and others.
 This gathering gives all tango ladies the opportunity to get to know each other, exchange experiences and make contact with new people from the tango community.